ChiChou/vscode-frida/README.md

 ## Prerequisites

+* libimobiledevices (for `inetcat` command)
 * Python >= 3.7
 * `pip3 install -U frida-tools` If you have more than one python3 in your path, you need to config the python path in settings
-* nodejs and `npm install -g fruity-frida` (optional, for lldb related features)
 * iTunes on Windows

-If you are on Windows, you need to keep iTunes open in order to interact with iOS devices.
+If you are on Windows, you need to keep iTunes open in order to interact with iOS devices via USB.

-You only need to install `fruity-frida` for iOS specific features, like lldb debugging and remote shell.
-For more information, please refer to [fruity-frida](https://github.com/chichou/fruity-frida).

 ## Features